NNDB

 Eric Neal Newman ...
 Pilot

 Levani ...
-Russian pilot
+Russian Pilot

 Kristof Konrad ...
-Russian pilot
+Russian Pilot

 Kevin Sifuentes ...
-Tank commander
+Tank Commander

 Elston Ridgle ...
 Soldier

 Randy Oglesby ...
-Mike Dodge
+Mechanic

 Jack Moore ...
-Stoney Jackson
+Mechanic

 Barry Del Sherman ...
-Street preacher
+Street Preacher

 Lyman Ward ...
-Secret Service agent
+Secret Service Guy

 Anthony Crivello ...
 Lincoln

-Richard Speight Jr. ...
+Richard Speight, Jr. ...
 Ed

 Barbara Beck ...
 Monica Soloway